Irving scores season-high 54, Nets beat Bulls 133-118

 TIP-INS:

-BULLS: Jim Boylen made no bones about it: The Chicago Bulls organization is displeased that LaVine will not be inside the United Center during the All-Star Weekend festivities as an active participant.
+BULLS: Boylen made no bones about it: The Bulls are displeased that LaVine will not be inside the United Center during the All-Star Weekend festivities as an active participant.

 “I am disappointed, we are disappointed that Zach LaVine was not selected to the team,” Boylen said before the game.
 LaVine, in his fifth season, is averaging 25.1 points, 4.9 rebounds, and 4 assists for a Bulls team that came into the game in ninth place in the East.
 “We feel he’s an All-Star caliber player.
 He’s having an All-Star season, and he’s obviously a huge part to what we’re building.
 But we respect the process.
 I believe in the process, and so does Zach.”